What are Entities in Ironclad CLM?

 Data Manager

 First, in Data Manger, you need to configure your relationship types, which define how you interact with your entities.
-Relationship types offer two key benefits: 1) they allow you to categorize entities by tagging them with the appropriate relationship type, and 2) they help you track the relevant details and data points for each entity, tailored to its specific type.
+Relationship types offer three key benefits: 1) they allow you to categorize entities by tagging them with the appropriate relationship type, 2) they help you track the relevant details and data points for each entity, tailored to its specific type, and 3) they can be used to control access permissions.

 - Customer: Used for companies you sell goods or services to.